 "On the evening of that first day of the week, when the doors were locked, where the disciples were, for fear of the Jews, Jesus came and stood in their midst, and said to them 'Peace be with you.'
 When He had said this, He showed them His hands and His side.
 The disciples rejoiced when they saw the Lord.
 Jesus said to them again, 'Peace be with you.
 As the Father has sent me, so I send you.'
 And when He had said this, He breathed on them and said to them, 'Receive the Holy Spirit.' --[John 20: 19-31].

 FEAR: Feelings of trauma and terror can make us anxious, paralyzed.
 We can exhibit so much emotion, it can come out as anger.
 Or, we may simply shut down.

 Coming from a highly dysfunctional and even abusive family, I have lived in fear most of my life.
-To "make the abuse go away" I tried, first, then not showing emotion, not feeling emotion, not coming out of my room, wearing dark colors so I could become less visible, eating less so I did not grow too big, keeping watch at night, and finally, ceasing to speak.
+To "make the abuse go away" I tried, first, not showing emotion, then not feeling emotion, not coming out of my room, wearing dark colors so I could become less visible, eating less so I did not grow too big, keeping watch at night, and finally, ceasing to speak.

 I had built a "wall" around myself, as real to me as the doors of the upstairs room were to the disciples.
 My mantra became, 'No one touches me.
 And, I touch no one.'

 This Scripture actually comforts me, in a way; because even the disciples-- who had lived with Jesus, who had walked with Him, eaten with Him, prayed with Him, witnessed His triumphant march into Jerusalem and His death on the cross--- reacted in the end with fear.
 They ultimately locked themselves into a room in the immediate aftermath of the Crucifixion.

 How utterly human it is to react in fear.
 We freeze.
 We hide.
 We hope that it all just goes away.